gmccreight/Flask-and-React-TODO/README.md

 # Todo App with Flask and React

 This is a simple Todo application built with Flask (backend) and React (frontend).
 It uses Tailwind CSS for styling, Radix UI for simple components, and shadcn for more complex components.

 ## Prerequisites

 - Python 3.7+
 - Node.js 14+
-- npm or yarn
+- npm

 ## Setup